“Rendere” in Italian

 - Rendersi conto

-Rendersi means “to realize” and is a reflexive verb, which means it always goes together with one of the following pronouns: mi, ti, si, ci, vi, si.
+It means “to realize” but in Italian it is a reflexive verb, which means it needs a reflexive pronoun.
+Let me show you briefly what they are: mi, ti, si, ci, vi, si.

 Ti rendi conto di quello che dici?